 As of now, atmospheric circulation has been probed in the Solar System planets and a small sample of hot jupiters and brown dwarfs.
 Lower-mass exoplanets remain unexplored.

-Using time-resolved observations and rotational phase mapping techniques atmospheric circulation may be constrained to some level.
+Using time-resolved observations and rotational phase mapping techniques atmospheric circulation may be constrained.